NEW BEGINNER'S 10 WEEKS HATHA YOGA COURSE STARTING 20th May 2018, 9am

 We do not teach Hatha Yoga as a therapy or treatment, although we acknowledges its ability not only to prevent but also to cure illness.
 Students who suffer from any particular illness should not learn Hatha Yoga as a treatment but are advised to approach their doctor.

 The ongoing classes are not drop in classes and only open to students who have completed the 10 weeks beginner course.
-Those who turn up for the ongoing class without completing the 10 weeks beginner course will be turned away as it disrupts the flow of the class.

 Please pay the cost of the course in full before the start of the first class.
 If students so paid discontinue their course, refunds are not given.